Turcotte Shooting Facility

-In addition to our Handgun Classes, including the Enhanced Carry Permit Class, being offered at Turcotte on the 1st, 3rd, and 4th Wednesdays of each month, in April, we started offering classes on Tuesdays, as well, to give folks more opportunities to take one of our classes.
-What follows is our May - early June Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
+Handgun classes, including the Enhanced Carry Permit Class, are being offered at Turcotte on Tuesdays and Wednesdays, of the 2nd and 3rd weeks of each month.
+What follows is our Class Schedule for Turcotte, then a listing of the type of classes that we are offering.
 If you need more information or wish to sign up for one of our classes, please email us (at Steve.Moore@wfp.ms.gov).
 Please do not delay, as classes are rapidly filling!

 Classes are held at the Hunter Education Building, which is located due west of the Range Office, approximately 300 yards in distance.
 Please read the following class listings for information on the classes and what you are required to bring to your respective class.

 BASIC HANDGUN 100 CLASS:

 (6 hours of lecture/classroom work and 2 hours of work on the firing range)